memretekeli/OOP-with-Java/README.md

 # OOP-with-Java
-This repisitory contains my OOP projects with Java.
+This repository contains my OOP projects with Java.

 All comments in the source codes are in Turkish because they were my graduate school's projects.